 Also Read: Samsung Galaxy Tab Price In Nepal

-Now if you bring just one new smartphone, you need to pay nothing to NTA.
-However, if you bring more than one phone from abroad then you have to pay customs duties and necessary taxes.
-The exact amount is decided at the customs at the border or airport.
+Now if you bring just one new smartphone, you need to pay 18% taxes at customs.
+However, if you just bring your old phone with you abroad then you still have to declare it in customs and get customs clearance for free.

 How to register smartphones bought in India?
 MDMS registration for phones brought in Nepal from India

-The MDMS only asks for a scan of the bill, passport, and migration stamp for all other counties except for India.
+The MDMS only asks for a scan of the bill, passport, immigration stamp, and customs clearance certificate.
 The system allows using both Passport and Citizenship for registering IMEI numbers in MDMS for smartphones brought from India.
 In the case of India there are two options, first is using Citizenship and next is using a passport.
 The citizenship option is for people who buy Indian smartphones and bring them through the land borders in Terai and Hills.
 The passport option is for people who come to Nepal through Airport from India.

 As we don’t need a visa or passport to travel to India, we can get the passport stamped at the land border.
 This is the most tricky thing because most people travel by land route and only a few people travel by air route.
 Therefore NTA allows Nepali citizens to attach a bill of purchase, citizenship certificate, and customs declaration certificate or “संक्षिप्त प्रज्ञापन पत्र” for application of MDMS registration or IMEI registration for smartphone bought in India.

-So if you bring a smartphone from India by airplane then you can just upload your bill, passport scan, and immigration stamp.
+So if you bring a smartphone from India by airplane then you can just upload your bill, passport scan, immigration stamp, and customs certificate.
 However, if you bought a new smartphone from India and enter through any land border, then you need to find the customs office and get a customs clearance certificate after filing the declaration form.
-This might require people to pay some fees as per rules.
+Even if you are coming from a land border, do declare your mobile phone and new mobile phone at customs.
+If the old phone you carry has been bought in Nepal, then there is no need to declare it.

 MDMS for Returnees, Tourists, and International Roaming Service

 There is actually a serious case of returnee Nepalese people.
 If anybody is returning from abroad permanently or for a longer stay with a new phone and wants to use Nepali SIM, then it also needs to be registered.
 The phones will work till the grace period but after that users need to register.
-Therefore do bring the bill of purchase to Nepal.
+Therefore do bring the bill of purchase to Nepal and declare it as a personal old phone at customs.
 A passport copy and immigration stamp are also necessary but those are things that everyone has.
 As nobody travels without those, we don’t need to worry about them.

 A tricky problem for tourists also arrives with the new MDMS and IMEI registration system.
 Many foreigners come to Nepal with their phones.
 Some people have SIM cards of their own country while some take tourist SIM for a limited period.
 As far as we know, people with SIM cards from their own country and using international roaming services don’t need to register in MDMS.
 For example, if a person comes to Nepal from India with roaming activated SIM of Jio, Airtel, Vi, BSNL, etc then they don’t have to go through the hassle.
 So it is better if you come with international roaming enabled.